-Why not just "Google it" or use Wikipedia?
-Because college-level research requires that we use scholarly, reliable, accurate, and current information to support our claims, arguments, and opinions, and not many free web resources can promise that the information they provide is as accurate as an encyclopedia edited and written by experts and published by Oxford, Cambridge, Yale, etc.
+College-level research requires that we use scholarly, reliable, accurate, and current information to support our claims, arguments, and opinions.
+In addition, not many free web resources can promise that the information they provide is as accurate as an encyclopedia edited and written by experts and published by Oxford, Cambridge, Yale, etc.